 Melatonin-rich foods increase melatonin secretion at night.
 As mentioned, melatonin helps you sleep longer and deeper which is associated with enhanced HGH production.
 Melatonin-rich foods can increase GH release by up to 157%.
 Some of them include milk, eggs, fish, mustard seeds, tomatoes, nuts, grapes, tart berries, goji berries, pomegranates, watermelons, raspberries, and pineapples.

 - Goji Berries: Goji berries are at the top of the HGH-producing food list.
 Goji berries contain vitamins, 22 minerals, essential fatty acids, and 18 amino acids.

 - Watermelon: Watermelon is high in L-Citrulline amino, an amino acid that converts to Arginine and promotes GH.

 - Pineapples: Pineapple is not only high in melatonin.
 It’s a great source of serotonin – a feeling-good neurotransmitter that can relax you and help you sleep.
 Having some pineapple at night 30 – 60 minutes before bedtime can increase GH and testosterone production.

-In the quest to get the benefits associated with growth hormone, you should take specific steps.
-Boost growth hormone levels by following the suggestions above will help to boost GH.
-Incorporate the right foods, supplements, and GH-enhancing workouts, sleep enough, fast periodically, and deal with stress adequately can elicit hormonal responses that raise GH.
+In the quest to get the benefits associated with growth hormone, there are specific steps you should take.
+Following the suggestions above will help to boost GH.
+Incorporate the right foods, supplements, and GH-enhancing workouts, sleep enough, fast periodically, and deal with stress adequately to elicit hormonal responses that raise GH.
 In this manner, you will be more apt to gain more muscle, lose fat, remain strong, have a healthy sex drive, be in better spirits, and experience more antiaging properties.